GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.5.0.md

 Julia Melwood
    - is now Julia of house Melwood instead of full name as first name

-# Minor
+# Bugs/Balance
 - new merged council UI when primary spouse is your Red Sister too

-# Updated
+- upgraded "DLC" icon on main menu

-Made expedition system much more compatible with submods, thanks to some help from Robmart and Zarays
+- Made expedition system much more compatible with submods, thanks to some help from @Robmart and @Zarays

-All adventurers on the first Expedition will now also receive the level 1 Spark Manipulation trait
+- All adventurers on the first Expedition will now also receive the level 1 Spark Manipulation trait

-# Bugs/Balance

 - "Aeluran Convert Me" character interactions now convert to the faith of the requested sister, no longer hard coded to default Aeluran Weavers faith.
 - Player's entire family will now convert to Aeluran when asked by Matriarch.
 - Option added to move capital to portal site automatically when your restore it if you haven't transported it.